UGANDA TOUR: DETAILED ITINERARY

 We will also encounter a good variety of open country and woodland birds today, such as Western Cattle Egret, Black-headed Heron, Hadada Ibis, Yellow-billed Kite, African Marsh Harrier, African Harrier-Hawk, Shikra, Lizard Buzzard, Palm-nut Vulture, Grey Kestrel, Red-eyed Dove, Blue-spotted Wood Dove, African Green Pigeon, the impressive Great Blue Turaco, Eastern Grey Plantain-eater (constantly uttering its strange call), White-browed Coucal, Mottled Spinetail, Little, White-rumped and African Palm Swifts, Speckled Mousebird, Woodland Kingfisher, Broad-billed Roller, Crowned Hornbill, African Pied Hornbill (the local form is sometimes split as Congo Pied Hornbill), the grotesque-looking Black-and-white-casqued Hornbill, African Pied Wagtail, Angola Swallow, Dark-capped Bulbul (split from Common), African Thrush, Tawny-flanked Prinia, Grey-backed Camaroptera, Grey-capped Warbler, Pied Crow, Splendid and Rüppell’s Long-tailed Starlings, Olive-bellied and Red-chested Sunbirds, the gorgeous Orange Weaver, Black-headed, Northern Brown-throated, Yellow-backed, Vieillot’s Black and Slender-billed Weavers, Northern Grey-headed Sparrow, Bronze Mannikin and Yellow-fronted Canary.
 If we are lucky, we will also see the nomadic Weyns’s Weaver.

-Ultimate Uganda: Day 2 By steadily and stealthily working the wide trails of Mabira Forest we will enjoy one of Uganda’s magnificent forest reserves.
+Uganda: Day 3 By steadily and stealthily working the wide trails of Mabira Forest near Jinja we will enjoy one of Uganda’s magnificent forest reserves.
 Great Blue Turacos are marvellously common and leap dexterously from branch to branch, often spoiling one’s concentration as one peers at some small shape high in the canopy.

 Amongst the major specialities here are Forest Wood-Hoopoe, Yellow-lored Bristlebill (split from Lesser or Green-tailed), Lowland Sooty Boubou (a bird that tends to skulk in the vines) and Weyns’s Weaver (a species that forages through the treetops in restless flocks).